Radiohead to release stolen music for climate campaigners

-LONDON (AP) — Radiohead says a trove of unreleased music has been stolen for ransom — but instead of paying up, the band will release it in aid of environmental activist group Extinction Rebellion.
+LONDON (AP) — Radiohead says a trove of unreleased music has been stolen for ransom.
+But instead of paying up, the band will release it in aid of environmental activist group Extinction Rebellion.

 Guitarist Jonny Greenwood tweeted that about 18 hours of material from around the time of Radiohead’s 1997 album “OK Computer” was stolen from singer Thom Yorke’s minidisc archive last week.